 Many people take medication to treat overactive bladder (OAB) with great success.
-But some put off seeing their doctor to get a prescription that might bring relief.
-And still others who start medication stop it without ever getting the full benefit.
+Whether out of embarrassment or denial, some put off seeing their doctor to get a prescription that might bring relief.
+And still others start medication and then stop it without ever getting the full benefit.
 The more you know, the better able you’ll be to make smart choices about medication for OAB.

 In a recent study, researchers asked more than 1,300 OAB patients who had stopped taking their medication about their reason for stopping.
 Nearly half said the medication didn’t help as much as they expected.
 In fact, while medication can often reduce urine leaks or extreme urges to urinate, it may not stop them completely.
 Side effects—such as dry mouth, constipation, and dry eyes—may also occur.
 It's important that you and your doctor select a treatment that best controls your individual symptoms.Learn More About Treatments for Overactive Bladder ›

 Sudden urine leaks or an urgent, frequent need to “go” can be troublesome when you have an active, busy life.
 The good news is that there are some simple solutions to help keep your bladder in check.Learn More About Living With Overactive Bladder ›